rahulhaque/cruise/README.md

 # Laravel Cruise

 A highly opinionated Laravel Sail like implementation of docker that focuses more on freedom of the development environment rather than sticking to your per project docker configuration.
 This is a setup once and use anytime on any machine type approach to give the developer the portability of their development environment.
-Cruise assumes you've nothing installed in your system except docker and will provide everything in a bundled together portable environment.
+Cruise assumes you've no development tools installed in your system except docker and will provide all the tools in a bundled together portable environment.

 ## Requirements